Boniface Sauer

 Abbot Boniface Sauer, O.S.B.
-(10 January 1877 – 7 February 1950) was a Benedictine monk and Roman Catholic bishop who served as apostolic administrator of Hamheung, Korea and Abbot of Tokugen o Tokwon.
+(10 January 1877 – 7 February 1950) was a Benedictine monk and Catholic bishop who served as apostolic administrator of Hamheung, Korea and Abbot of Tokugen o Tokwon.

 Biography

 Boniface Sauer was born Oberuffhausen, Germany.
 On 4 February 1900, he made Solemn Profession in the Order of Saint Benedict and was ordained a priest on 26 July 1903.

 On 25 August 1920, Sauer was appointed vicar apostolic of Wonsan, Korea and Titular Bishop of Appiaria.
 He was ordained a bishop on 1 May 1921 by Bishop Gustave-Charles-Marie Mutel, M.E.P.

 On 9 July 1928, Sauer was appointed the apostolic administrator of Ilan, China.
 Six years later, on 15 February 1934, he resigned as apostolic administrator of Ilan, China.

 On 12 January 1940, Sauer was appointed the abbot of Tokugen o Tokwon, Korea and apostolic administrator of Hamheung, Korea.

 He died in a North Korean prison in 1950.
 His beatification process is underway.
 He is included in the Martyrologium Germanicum.